Ride Ratings, Requirements, and Tips

 - Helmets are required on all Portland Bicycling Club rides: ASTM, CPSC or Snell approved.

 - All riders need to sign in on the waiver/sign in sheet at the beginning of the ride.
+Online sign in prior to the ride counts as a waiver.

 - Arrive early.
 Rides leave at the time stated in the ride description.
 Please arrive 15 minutes prior to the ride to allow yourself time to prepare, sign in, and get a map.